PaceNow/pace-for-magento-2/internal/README.template.md

     - Select `Playground` or `Production` for the `Environment`
     - Set `Client ID` and `Client Secret` under `API config`
 - set the other options as necessary
+- NOTE: Make sure the store uses the supported currencies and located in supported countries.

 # Support
 For additional support, contact <merchant-integration@pacenow.co>